 So You Want to Be a Forensic Scientist!

-A guide to the many possibilities for satisfying life choices of careers combining science and service in the interests of society, justice and public safety.
+Below is a guide to the many possibilities for satisfying life choices of careers combining science and service in the interests of society, justice, and public safety.

 WELCOME TO THE FASCINATING WORLD OF FORENSIC SCIENCE

 What is Forensic Science?

 The word forensic comes from the Latin word forensis: public; to the forum or public discussion; argumentative, rhetorical, belonging to debate or discussion.